hbctraining/Pseudobulk-for-scRNAseq/lessons/01_setup_intro_dataset.md

 ### Load Seurat object

-We generated this Seurat object using the using the files that were deposited to GEO.
+We generated this Seurat object using the files that were deposited to GEO.
 More details on how this Seurat object was generated are detailed in [another lesson](01b_gen_seurat_object.md), where we provide more clarity on what parameters were used for normalization, integration, and clustering.

 Let's begin by looking at what metadata is stored inside the Seurat object, paying close attention to sample identities and celltype annotations.